mozilla-platform-ops/android-tools/worker_health/README.md

 # run command
 ```

+### overview

 ## fitness.py

+Shows each worker's success rate and varios concerning conditions like, consecutive failures, lack of work.

-Provide a report on a provisioner and worker-type.
+Provides a report on a provisioner and worker-type.

 Not specific to Bitbar (works on all taskcluster provisioners).